 What I strive for this blog is to document some of my favorite traditional Vietnamese dishes.
 The goal is quantify “a dash of this” and a “dash of that” from traditional family cooking into recipes so that they can be accessible by anyone.
 Aside from traditional Vietnamese food, I also document recipes from other backgrounds that I just simply want to try and share.

 This blog is my own personal collection of recipes that I can access from anywhere to reference back to my notes.
-Hopefully this blog serves the same purpose for others, or at least, inspire people to get in the kitchen and make something wonderful.
+Hopefully this blog serves the same purpose for others, or at least, inspire people to get in the kitchen and make something delicious.